|

 Then build gradually.
 Raising criteria gradually eliminates the need for

+correction by setting your dog up to succeed.
 9. If trained correctly, behavior is not contingent on food being present.

 This is something that many people who are opposed to food-reward training